Team-Firebugs/whatsapp-phishing/README.md

 ##Instructions

-   * Download the [selenium standalone server](http://www.seleniumhq.org/download/) jar file and install Firefox if you don't have it already.
+   * Download the [selenium standalone server](http://www.seleniumhq.org/download/) jar file and install Firefox if you don't already have it.
    * Type the following into your terminal

     ```